Tired of Expensive Wi-Fi? Here Are 8 Ways to Save Money on Your Internet Bill

 To find the hottest bargains and promos, read our best internet deals guide.
 We update it every month and cover all the major ISPs.

-6. Call customer service
+6. Haggle with customer service

 7. See if you qualify for an income-based subsidy